Dairy and Antibiotics: Can You Take Them Together?

 Best practical schedule

-If food is needed for stomach comfort, choose calcium-free options like toast, crackers, fruit, eggs, lean meat, rice, or pasta with tomato sauce
+Choose calcium-free options such as toast, crackers, fruit, eggs, lean meat or fish without cheese sauces, rice, or pasta with tomato sauce.

 Important reminders